 There is a 5 percent chance that you suffer from apnoea, as 5 percent of the world population has this disease.
 When one is suffering from this disease, the person can’t breathe properly during night time.
 Their breathing blocks and this can happen several times per night.
 This is due to the fact the throat blocks the air passage.
 The implications can be huge, as people suffering from the disease can feel tired all the time and sometimes even get heart attacks, diabetes or a stroke.
 The good news?
 3D printing techniques are being used to solve this problem.

-More specifically, an Australian company in the dental industry is creating a mouthpiece to stop the throat from blocking the air passage.
+More specifically, an Australian company is creating a mouthpiece to stop the throat from blocking the air passage.
 This company is called Oventus and they now use a 3D printer to create personalized mouthpieces for people suffering from sleep apnoea.
 They work together with CSIRO researchers to make it all happen.
 CSIRO describes the device as a “duckbill which extends from the mouth like a whistle.”
 The device divides the air into two separate airways, allowing the air to flow through the back of the throat while avoiding obstructions from the nose, the back of the mouth and tongue.

 It is not the first mouthpiece that has ever been made for people suffering from sleep apnoea.
 However, what makes this an outstanding innovation is the fact that it can be personalized for each individual user.
 The mouthpiece can be made using a CT scan from the patient’s mouth, which can be transported to a computer.
 The 3D printer then turns this 3D model into an actual print, which can be used by the patient.
 Because of the CT scan’s possibility to accurately measure each mouth, a personalized element can be added to the device.